TartuNLP/kama/nmt/word2word/README.md

 |**Hypothesis (NMT):** |                  I particularly welcome , Mr Barroso , your principle : fairness and the recognition of different starting points and investment opportunities for Member States . |
 |**Hypothesis (SMT)**: |                  I particularly welcome , Mr Barroso , the second principle : justice and of the Member States of the different points of departure and the recognition of investment opportunities . |
 |**Reference:** |                 in particular , Mr Barroso , I welcome the second principle : fairness and recognising Member States' different starting points and different capacities to invest . |
-**Analysis:** perfect translation by NMT, including a long-distance reordering ("liikmesriikide X ja Y" - "X and Y for Member States")
+**Analysis:** near-perfect translation by NMT, perfect fluency, including a long-distance reordering ("liikmesriikide X ja Y" - "X and Y for Member States").
+One mistake: "teist" wrongly translated as "your" (should have been "second")

 |    |     |